Introduction: Tears on the Rainbow Road

 A Retail Redux?

 Despite such concerns of costs and closures, it may be possible to encourage these businesses to stay and to preserve the current vegan and veggie-forward nature of these neighbourhoods.
 At the time of this writing, there is some effort from policy-makers to support small businesses.
 During the lockdowns of Covid-19, the provincial government did offer financial stimuli to Small-Medium Enterprises (SMEs) whose costs increased and whose operations suffered due to supply chain disruptions (Roy et al., 2021).
 As well-intentioned and promising as those stimuli may have been, my conversations with the VEs suggest that they were insufficient.
-While they addressed the issue of decreased revenue from less-frequent patronage during the lockdowns, the stimuli did not cover the inflating costs of living after the lockdowns (Misra et al., 2022, p.
+While they may have made up for decreased revenue from less-frequent patronage during the lockdowns, the stimuli did not cover the inflating costs of living after the lockdowns (Misra et al., 2022, p.
 224).
 To address that difference, greater attention needs to be paid to the policies that shape rental pricing at municipal, provincial, and federal scales.
 The first step in doing so would be for the general – i.e., voting – public to consider the price of rent as one of the factors that can either benefit or work against the success of vegan and non-vegan SMEs.
 Not doing so may risk these businesses vacating in droves and rendering neighbourhoods like Kitsilano and Mount Pleasant abandoned, only to have portions of them bought by large companies and, ultimately, raising the rental prices even more.

 In addition to improving renting policy for small businesses and to addressing factors they need for success, re-framing how we understand small businesses with or without a physical presence in a neighbourhood and its meaning within greater communities, is merited.
 There is a belief in popular culture that the advent of online markets and shopping is driving a swift and merciless decline and death of the brick-and-mortar, independently-owned store, (Goolsbee, 2020).
 However, establishing operations online can be the most appropriate means to stay in business, and forgoing a traditional “brick and mortar” presence can or save on such costs or avoid some entirely – particularly as overhead costs appreciate (V. Agarwal, personal communication, September 14, 2022).
 VBs like Bee My Guest and Vivus reported that they got positive and loyal feedback from patrons even though they don’t currently have storefronts (O. Milman, personal communication, September 3, 2022; V. Agarwal, personal communication, September 14, 2022).
-Another VE, Blue Heron, which was a fromagerie that had a storefront in Mount Pleasant until 2022, reported that it retained its patrons and that its brand has been able to reach more customers after closing its storefront and by selling its products in local and regional supermarkets instead, (K. McAthy & D. Dimla, personal communication, September 10, 2022).
+Another VB, Blue Heron, which was a fromagerie that had a storefront in Mount Pleasant until 2022, reported that it retained its patrons and that its brand has been able to reach more customers after closing its storefront and by selling its products in local and regional supermarkets instead (K. McAthy & D. Dimla, personal communication, September 10, 2022).
 It is possible that tourism isn’t the only sector that needs a redux as business resumes after the lockdowns brought on by the Covid-19 pandemic (Brouder 2020).
 Just as international travelers and operators are re-evaluating their services and products in ways that may lead to less harm, a similar re-evaluation and revision to rental law may lead to fewer challenges for VEs and SMEs in general.
 With fewer challenges battering these entrepreneurs comes greater opportunity for innovation (Demirel et al., 2019).

 Conclusion: Somewhere Over the Rainbow (Road)